 Lucie: I don't think so, I think it is necessary, it always absorbs you in that way.
 Your whole focus goes on that, so there isn't much space for anything else.
 It is really like a relationship, like building a baby.
 Then you have to share it, which is the scariest part.
 But at the same time you want to show people, you need to show people what you made.
 The cool part about theatre is that people think it is all about the text and the way you're playing it, but actually, it's about the construct.
 It is not only if someone wrote a good text, but how we all connect.
 You feel it in how you play and you feel it in the audience.

-That seems to demand a lot of trust, in each other, in the project, in the audience…
+That seems to demand a lot of trusts, in each other, in the project, in the audience…

 Louise: I read something recently that said, ‘Let the role be’, ‘Let the material be.’
 This is beautiful because it is all about trusting the material.
 Not fighting just to fight, but fighting for the things that you find beautiful and important.
 If I try too hard to carry the story, it doesn’t always work, but if I trust the material, if I trust the fact that it is going to tell what needs to be told, then I can stop fighting.
 Similarly, children just really trust what they are playing.

 Lucie: And they are building it together.
 It is also beautiful that when children are playing, nothing is weird, and everything is super safe.
-Every time you start a project it feels like the first day of school.
 The night before, you are freaking out, and super nervous.
 It is a new first day, in a new environment, with new rules, and new conversations.
 Then, you are bound to work together so you have to make it work.
 This is the same feeling that I had in primary school, saying, ‘we happen to be the same age and our parents happened to put us in the same school for some reason, so we have to be friends in a way because we are in this place.’
-I think it is beautiful that it is circumstantial, but we were chosen to work together for some reason
+I think it is beautiful that it is circumstantial, but we were chosen to work together for some reason.